ronen567/just-the-docs/docs/optimizations.md

 Figure 5 depicts plots of re-running the presented above Gradient Descent scenarios, now with momentum.
 True for all algorithms - it is not guaranteed that an algorithm considered as improved, will give good or better results for all scenarios.

-### Figure 5.a: Momentum on 'Easy Convergence' scenario
+### Figure 5.a: Momentum, 'Easy Convergence' scenario

 M point is reached out promptly (10 frames), but overshoots due to momentum slow down convergence.
 Fastly reaching location of convergence point,